Administering the STAR programme

 - the executive officer will have in place systems to easily identify how the funds are used

 - the STAR coordinator is responsible for maintaining records for accountability purposes.
 Although schools are no longer required to report on the use of funding to the Ministry, it is expected that they will continue to manage and monitor STAR-funded activities for audit purposes

 - a report on the use of the funds will be presented to the board as part of the STAR annual report.

 The STAR coordinator (or STAR team) is responsible for deciding the best use of the funding.
-When there are conflicting priorities and the STAR funding cannot meet all the prioritised needs, the coordinator will work with the principal to find a suitable solution.
+When STAR funding cannot meet all prioritised needs, the coordinator will work with the principal to find a suitable solution.

 Exemplar: Administering the programme

 The Ministry of Education Funding, Staffing and Allowances Handbook, Appendix 3 to Chapter 1, sets out the funding formula.
 The funding rate is set out in Appendix 1, Operational Funding Rates, and is reviewed annually.

 STAR coordinators can request operational funding entitlement information from the principal, the executive officer, or accounts manager.

 STAR funding is not intended to cover the full costs of STAR courses.
 STAR funding is provided as a top-up to a school's entitlement staffing and per-pupil funding.
 The operational funding and staffing entitlement that students on STAR courses generate as regular students should also contribute towards funding STAR courses.

 STAR funding is not intended to cover school administration costs.
 Levies for heating, lighting, water, or rooms are considered examples of inappropriate STAR funding use.